 The Military promotes people based on a combination of job knowledge and performance, time served at that level, physical fitness and the needs of the Service.
 Individuals joining the enlisted ranks are typically promoted three times during the first four-year enlistment.
 Officers are usually promoted twice during the same period.

 In the Military, you receive 30 days of paid vacation each year, compared to the standard two weeks for entry-level civilian careers.
-What's more, service members often have access to free or low-cost travel throughout the world on military aircraft.
+What's more, service members often have access to low-cost travel throughout the world on military aircraft.

 Life insurance is a policy that financially supports the family and friends of an individual who dies.
 As an active-duty member, you may select up to $400,000 in Service Group Life Insurance at a cost of only $29 a month, which is automatically deducted from your paycheck.